ThomasSchnapka/quaro/README.md

 │   ├── main.py
 │   ├── src         # general functionalities that can be applied on all quadruped robots │   │    └── ...
-│   └── quaro       # hardware specific functionalites for this certain robot │        └── ...
+│   └── quaro       # hardware specific functionalities for this certain robot │        └── ...
 │
 ├── Simulation      # plot of the robots state